el-tocino/frae/README.md

 # Future

 Separate the steps into individual pieces to limit memory footprint of each piece and make them more granularly usable (ie, batch jobs, delayed labeling, etc).
+Save results to a DB for referencable future use.

 # Things